Tillage Systems Descriptions

 - No-till

-Soil & Water Management: Tillage Concepts
+Soil and Water Management: Tillage Concepts

 Tillage of the soil has been used to prepare a seedbed, kill weeds, incorporate nutrients, and manage crop residues.
 The goal of the tillage system has been to provide a proper environment for seed germination and root growth for crop production.